masonfmatthews/rails_assignments/challenges/rails_challenges.md

 * Why is it bad to see if the name fields are equal?

-#### Scope
+#### Scope and Authorization

 * Modify your results index page so that the user only sees results which he or she wrote.
+Use a scope.

 * Modify the results' show, edit, and destroy pages so that the user is redirected if he/she didn't create that particular result.

 * (Teacher hint: see if they caught to also do update)

+#### Git Messes

+* What command do you run if you want to discard all changes since your last commit?

+* What command do you use if you run `git add` and then want to revert it?

+* What command do you use if you run `git commit` and then want to revert it?

+* What command do you use if you run `git push` and then want to revert it?